What kind of Motorcycle is allowed?

 How long can I expect to be on the track?

-Typically, you will get about five sessions throughout the day.
+Typically, you will get about six sessions throughout the day.
 The exact number and length of sessions will depend on many logistical issues such as crashes that require clean up, debris clean up from the track, transition time between levels, etc.

 When does the track day start and end?